 Deer Resistant Trees, Shrubs, Roses,Palms, Ornamental Grass,Perennials, Annuals, Ferns, and Bulbs

-The best approach to deer management is a combination of strategies.
-Landscaping based on a knowledge of deer feeding habits can reduce or eliminate costly browsing damage.
-Use of deer repellents or fencing can also be greatly reduced by choosing aesthetically pleasing deer-resistant alternatives.
-Consider planting susceptible plants close to the house or in an already fenced area such as a backyard.
+The best approach to deer management is a combination of strategies which starts with a list of deer resistant plants.
+Landscaping, and especially deeroscaping,is based on a knowledge of deer feeding habits can reduce or eliminate costly browsing damage.
+A list of deer resistant plants is invalualbe.
+Also,use of deer repellents or fencing can also be greatly reduced by choosing aesthetically pleasing deer-resistant alternative plants.
+If you must plant susceptible plants, only plant them close to the house, or in an already fenced area such as a backyard.

 As stated above, the plants deer prefer to eat can vary from region to region and can change seasonally and is dependent on many variables.
 The following lists have been compiled from research done across the US.